garthvh/garthvh.github.io/_posts/2015/2015-5-21-Pay-for-your-Printer-by-Running-a-Low-Cost-3DHub.markdown

 </div>
 Looking over the data, all of the categories are quite a bit over $20 for the average order price, and $20 is a pretty powerful dollar amount for most products.

-In march I lowered my prices to $0.20 per cubic cm and $5 setup (Lowest prices they allow) for my lowest priced medium quality option and since have done pretty well.
+In March I lowered my prices to $0.20 per cubic cm and $5 setup (Lowest prices they allow) for my lowest priced medium quality option and since have done pretty well.

 <table class="table table-bordered">
   <thead>